 Many states and local communities offer respite services in the private sector specifically for Veterans or military families.

-- Organizations such as Easterseals www.

-easterseals.com; the Independence Fund

-www.independencefund.org; and the Yellow

-Ribbon Fund www.yellowribbonfund.org/

-family-caregiver-support provide respite that

-Veterans can access, or respite retreats for military

-caregivers, if eligible.
+Organizations such as Easterseals easterseals. com; the Independence Fund independencefund. org; and the Yellow Ribbon Fund yellowribbon fund.org/programs/keystone-program provide respite that Veterans can access, or respite retreats for military caregivers, if eligible.

-- Wounded Warriors Family Support provides the Caregiver Respite Program in the form of weekend